Coldfusion vs PHP

 3. Scalability

 ColdFusion and PHP both offer powerful performance optimization tools for scaling applications, but their deployment methods differ significantly.
 ColdFusion is offered as an all-in-one package with its own built-in server – making setup fast and easy.
 On the other hand, PHP requires more manual configuration on most web servers, including version control and debugging tools.
+Both ColdFusion and PHP offer options for handling high traffic volumes, but their approaches differ:

 Key Takeaway